cib117/deep_learning_leader/README.md

 # Deep Learning Leader

 ## About
 This repository contains code for the project my ongoing project exploring the usefulness of modern, `deep', neural networks for forecasting political instability.
+I still need to do more work related to interpretability (e.g. variable importance and partial dependence plots) and explore different hyper parameter settings for networks more than 1 hidden layer.
 ### Content
 `R/`: Contains code for different models and plots